jacobp112/icebbo/docs/footprint-review.md

 ## Open items

-- The custom footprints have no courtyard or silkscreen outline yet.
-The tscircuit builder warns about the missing courtyards.
 - Choose manufacturers for D1 and Q1 and review their footprints.
 Confirm J1's hole size from JST's individual drawing.
 The standard 0603/0805/1206 passive patterns are unreviewed.
 - Paste-mask apertures for the exposed pads follow the tool default.
 The TI drawings recommend reduced-coverage stencils, for example 84 % for DSK0010A.
 - Decoupling placement against each FPGA supply pin, thermal vias, and USB differential routing all wait for routing.